Enhancecord/Enhancecord/CONTRIBUTING.md

 - No plugins that require the user to enter their own API key
 - Do not introduce new dependencies unless absolutely necessary and warranted

-## Improve Equicord itself
+## Improve Enhancecord itself

-If you have any ideas on how to improve Equicord itself, or want to propose a new plugin API, feel free to open a feature request so we can discuss.
+If you have any ideas on how to improve Enhancecord itself, or want to propose a new plugin API, feel free to open a feature request so we can discuss.

 Or if you notice any bugs or typos, feel free to fix them!